Serbian dinar

+History

-Medieval dinar
+Medieval Serbian dinar

-The first mention of a "Serbian dinar" dates back to the reign of Stefan Nemanjić in 1214.
+The first mention of a "Serbian dinar" dates back to the reign of Stefan the First-Crowned in 1214.
 Until the fall of Despot Stjepan Tomašević in 1459, most of the Serbian rulers minted silver dinar coins.

 The first Serbian dinars, like many other south-European coins, replicated Venetian grosso, including characters in Latin (the word 'Dux' replaced with the word 'Rex').
 It was one of the main export articles of medieval Serbia for many years, considering the relative abundance of silver coming from Serbian mines.
 Venetians were wary of this, and Dante Alighieri went so far as to put the Serbian king of his time, Stephen Uroš II Milutin of Serbia, in Hell as a forger (along with his Portuguese and Norwegian counterparts):